joards/Simple-Planar-Coil-Generator/README.md

   -name COMPONENTNAME   Component name, default='Coil' -N NUMBEROFTURNS      Number of turns, default=7 --inductance [INDUCTANCE]
-                        To output an rough estimation of inductance set this flag
+                        (Experimental)To output an rough estimation of
+                        inductance set this flag
-  -t THICKNESS          Pcb thickness (mm), used in inductance calculations,
+  -t THICKNESS          Pcb thickness (mm), used in experimental inductance
-                        default=1
+                        calculations, default=1
 ```

 ## Note of warning:
 The double sided coil layout have not been tested, the pad acting as a via may cause problems in your design.
+And the inductance calculations are rough at best.

 ## Reference:
    Induction equations from: http://www.edn.com/design/components-and-packaging/4363548/A-new-calculation-for-designing-multilayer-planar-spiral-inductors